sallreds/G5M/Readme.md

 As this project had only been in development for a few weeks, there isn't very much to it right now.
 These are the features that are currently implemented:

-* Cross-platform dedicated server.
+* Dedicated server.
-* Client.
+* Basic Client.
 * Player movement synchronization.
 * Fast entity streaming.
 * A simple chat.
-* Rockstar-like user interface.
+* Native user interface.

 ## Running